 I have seen into the future.
 It just took me a while to realize what I was looking at.

-	I have written numerous, specialized financial articles in this publication and others, and I continue to be asked for this material time and again because I have the Knowledge.
+I have written numerous, specialized financial articles, and I continue to be asked for this material time and again because I have the Knowledge.
 The feedback I’ve received on this work has generally been positive, but of course you can never be quite sure of how much actual good you are doing regarding your chosen subject.

 Even so, nearly 100% of the technical information that one can acquire on retirement oriented financial planning has either been written about in a book, published in articles like this or available on-line to those with the wherewithal to go find it.
 The problem I have found is that none of these sources speak to us personally- capturing our imaginations and pulling us along towards molding our own unique picture of the future.

 I’m going to start by being perfectly honest here, because I’m going to ask the same of you later.
 I never intended to go into the financial services business in the first place.
 My career started shortly after graduate school, and early on it teetered on a razor’s edge, doing temp-to-perm jobs with the government on one hand and a private financial services firm on the other.
 I decided full-time on the latter (because the pay was marginally better) and landed with a smallish mutual fund company, then another one, and then on up to a nice paying job on Wall Street before settling down to establishing my own practice.
 In another life I could be an assistant director at the Bureau of Labor Statistics!

 I never really intended to start my own financial services practice either.
 My initial work as a prime broker for another advisory firm was, in my mind, going to be temporary.
 Then I added anther client.
 And another.
 And another.
 And that was over 10 years ago!